Chicago Area Health Education Center (AHEC)

 Interested in a career in health care?
 AHEC can help you find your career path.

-HIGH SCHOOL CHW TRAINING is an opportunity for minority and economically disadvantaged 11th-12th grade students on the West Side of Chicago and the West Suburbs to explore health care career pathways through community health work.
+Community Health Worker Pathway Program is an opportunity for minority and economically disadvantaged 10th-12th grade students in suburban Cook County to explore health care career pathways through community health work.
 During the CHW training, students will engage in an immersive curriculum, gain work experience, and complete a capstone project to present at the program’s culmination.
-CHW Training is a great segway into learning about other healthcare and allied health professions, and participants also network and learn about various pathway programs.
-To learn more about the program and to receive an application, CLICK HERE.
+CHW Training is a great segue into learning about other healthcare and allied health professions, and participants also network and learn about various pathway programs.

 Educators and Health Professionals